Rexcrazy804/hjem-impure/README.md

 # Hjem impure
-A simple hjem module that provides a script to overwrite `/nix/store/...` links created by hjem with relative links to your nixos configuration or a mutable copy on demand.
+Hjem impure provides a script which:
+- Replaces every hjem symlink with writable normal files and directories
+- Links particular symlinks back into your nixos configuration

-No more waiting for your configuration to build to test changes!
+No more waiting for nixos-rebuilds to modify your dots.
+Ever.

 https://github.com/user-attachments/assets/3648a751-77c8-4336-b60e-19969ec27d98